rackerlabs/design-system/_component_design/vertical-stepper.md

 Consider the following best practices when you construct a vertical stepper.

-- Ensure a stepper has at minimum 3 steps and at maximum 5 steps.
+- Ensure a stepper has a minimum of three of three steps and a maximum of five steps.
 - Name each step thematically based on the inputs contained within a step.
-For example, a step dealing with inputs **Username**, **First name**, **Address**, etc. could be labeled **Account Info** or **User Details**.
-This ensures users are primed for the type of information that will be presented in a step when first skimming a stepper form.
+For example, a step  with inputs such as **Username**, **First name**, and **Address** can be labeled **User Details**.
+Thematically labeling steps primes users for the type of information required to complete the step.

 {% endcolumn %}